Release date: November 1, 2017

 CME Credit Statement:

-Physicians are required to complete and pass a test in order to earn CME credit.
+To receive CME credit, physicians should complete the test questions that follow the activity.
 A passing score of 70% or better earns the physician 2 CME credits.

 Ethics Credit Statement:

 This course has been designated by TMLT for 1 credit in medical ethics and/or professional responsibility.